hsk/trans/typeclass/type_reconstruction_for_type_classes.md

   The proof of the last theorem is standard, as for instance in (CDDK86, App.
 A.1).

   Theorem 3.4 clarifies in what sense `▷` works differently from `⊢:` by applying the primed rules backwards, the sort constraints for type variables are stored solely in `Γ`, and not in the type scheme of `e`.
-  For instance, the `LET′` rule explicitly extends `Γ`.
+  For instance, the `LET'` rule explicitly extends `Γ`.
-  The `⪰` operation, used in the `ASM′` rule, may introduce new type variables, whose sorts must be constrained in `Γ`.
+  The `⪰` operation, used in the `ASM'` rule, may introduce new type variables, whose sorts must be constrained in `Γ`.

   <!-- page 9 -->